Let's make a soundtrack for your indie game

 Before we start...

-If this is your first time thinking about commissioning a game soundtrack, you can save yourself time and trouble and money by having a solid idea of what you want first.
+If this is your first time thinking about commissioning video game music, you can save yourself time and trouble and money by having a solid idea of what you want first.
+This usually takes the form of a music brief.

 Write a sentence or two each about: